gentlegiantdev/dev-interview-debriefing/README.md

-# dev-interview-debriefing-questions
+# Dev Interview Debriefing Questions

-Questions to ask after each interview to ensure you are improving for the next one.
+Assessment is vital to success.
+This repo contains useful debriefing questions to ask yourself after each development position interview.